Avaiga/taipy-doc/docs/release-notes/migration.md

     place is now in third place and contains an *action* key that is set to the action name if you used to use *action*.

-2. In Taipy 3.0 we deprecated the `pipeline` concept in favor of [sequence](../userman/scenario_features/sdm/sequence/index.md).
-This also means that `configure_pipeline` from Taipy Config was removed, making it necessary to update your config code.
-Take for instance the following config on `Taipy 2.4`:
+2. In Taipy 3.0 we deprecated the **Pipeline** concept in favor of [**Sequence**](../userman/scenario_features/sdm/sequence/index.md).
+This also means that the function `configure_pipeline()` was removed from Taipy Config, making it necessary to update your config code.
+Take for instance the following configuration, built for Taipy 2.4:

     ```python title="config.py from Taipy 2.4 edition"
     from taipy import Config